muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 This page does **not** claim that:

-- every possible failure has already been captured
+* every possible failure has already been captured
-- all subtrees are fully expanded
+* all subtrees are fully expanded
-- all relations are fully enumerated
+* all relations are fully enumerated
-- all future cross-domain problems are already solved by the current map
+* all future cross-domain problems are already solved by the current map
-- no more patching is needed
+* no more patching is needed
-- the final civilization-scale atlas is already complete
+* the final civilization-scale atlas is already complete

 The safer and more accurate claim is:

-> the first formal atlas version is complete enough to freeze,
+> the first formal atlas version is complete enough to matter,
 > and future work should continue through patching, thickening, adaptation, and demonstration expansion

 ---